 Support for LTI 1.3

-Following on from the LTI Advantage support that was introduced in Moodle 3.5, Moodle 3.6 introduces support for LTI 1.3.
+Following on from the LTI Advantage support that was introduced in Moodle 3.5, Moodle 3.6 will now introduce support for LTI 1.3.

 One of the key improvements in LTI 1.3 is enhanced security to protect user information with the introduction of OAuth2 authentication and JSON Web Tokens (JWT) for message signing.